 taking into account the UE location information received from the EECs by this point in time and possibly other information included in the EAS discovery request, e.g., the additional EAS selection criteria.

-Editor's Note: Whether the group size should be "minimum group size" is FFS.

 Handling of "late-coming" ACs

 If a late-coming AC wants to join the multi-user group session after the initial EAS discovery was initiated, it may register with the AS.
 After registration it will receive from another AC in application layer signalling, e.g., via the AS, the EDN configuration information necessary to connect to the common EES.
 The details of this signalling are out-of-scope of SA6.
 The AC can then register with the EES and perform EAS discovery, providing its Group ID.
 The EES determines the EAS based on the Group ID.